ptoscano/pytest-client-tools/README.md

 ### Environments in settings properties

-Dynaconf can provide you a different values of the properties depending on a specified environment (is it `ENV_FOR_DYNACONF` env variable).
+Dynaconf can provide you different values of the properties depending on a specified environment (is it `ENV_FOR_DYNACONF` env variable).